obsernetics/pahlevan/charts/pahlevan-operator/README.md

 ### eBPF Permission Errors
 If you see errors like `failed to remove memory limit: operation not permitted`:
-1. Ensure the security context has the required capabilities
+1. Ensure the security context has the required capabilities (BPF, NET_ADMIN, SYS_RESOURCE, IPC_LOCK)
-2. Check that your cluster allows privileged containers
+2. Verify kernel version supports eBPF (5.8+)
-3. Verify kernel version supports eBPF (5.8+)
+3. Check that BPF filesystem is mounted at /sys/fs/bpf

 ### Image Pull Errors
 For local development with Minikube: